-Indication: The complex attribute describes single fixed period, as the date range between its sub-attributes.
+Indication: The complex attribute describes single fixed period, as the date range between its subattributes.

-Sub-attributes: Date end see clause X.X pate start see clause X.X
+Sub-attributes: Date end see clause X.X

+Date start see clause X.X

-The sub-attributes date start and date end must be encoded using 4 digits for the calendar year (CCYY) and, optionally, 2 digits for the month (MM) (e.g. April = 04) and 2 digits for the day (DD).
-When no specific month and/or day is required/known, indication of the month and/or day is omitted.
+• The sub-attributes date start and date end must be encoded using 4 digits for the calendar year (YYYY) and, optionally, 2 digits for the month (MM) (e.g. April = 04) and 2 digits for the day (DD).
+When no specific month and/or day is required/known, the values are replaced with dashes (-).

-26.7 Horizontal clearance fixed
+29.7 Horizontal clearance fixed

-Horizontal clearance fixed: IHO Definition: The horizontal clearance measured between for a fixed span.
+Horizontal clearance fixed: IHO Definition: The horizontal clearance measured between for a fixed energy fixed span.